 Are you serious?
 You can't possibly believe that!Many of the religious people I know would respond in precisely this way too.
 None of us would give it a second thought.

 But when the stupid statement is an expression of religious belief, everything is supposed to change.
 When my friend tells me that she plans to baptize her child for the health of his eternal soul, I am not supposed to respond like I did above.
 Instead, I am supposed to keep my laughter to myself and simply nod.
-Why is one flavor of bullshit to be treated differently than another?
+Why is one flavor of bullshit to be treated so differently than another?

 The usual answer is that someone's religious beliefs are important in a way other beliefs aren't.
 My religious friend is assumed to hold her religious beliefs dear in unique way.
 Therefore, we are not supposed to mock her (even though she is certainly free to mock Mormonism and Scientology).
 But what if my astrology-loving friend feels the same way about her star charts?
-And why is the strength of one's delusion any decent indicator of how the rest of us should behave?
+And why is the strength of one's delusion an acceptable indicator of how the rest of us should behave?

 I am becoming increasingly comfortable rejecting the supposed difference between religious stupidity and other forms of stupidity.
 I recognize it as the product of religious privilege, and I am convinced that religious privilege must go.